recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 :py:func:`bamboo.analysisutils.printCutFlowReports` methods, and their implementation.

+.. note:: :py:meth:`~bamboo.analysismodules.HistogramsModule.getPlotList`,
+   when called without a specified file and sample, will read a so-called skeleton file *for an arbitrary sample* (essentially an empty tree with the same format as the input |---| typically for the first sample encountered) from the results directory and calls the :py:meth:`~bamboo.analysismodules.HistogramsModule.definePlots` method with that to obtain the list of defined plots.
+   This is also done when running with the ``--onlypost`` option, and works as expected when the same plots are defined for all samples.
+   If this assumption does not hold, some customisation of the :py:meth:`~bamboo.analysismodules.HistogramsModule.definePlots` method will be necessary.

 It is also possible to skip the writing of a plotIt_ YAML file, and directly load the configuration as it would be parsed by the plotIt-inspired python library under development